 This category is defined as any computer created or manipulated photo project whose final output is printed.
 Such projects might be digital photography.
 Sophisticated use of software to create the design or photo must show more than simple cropping or the use of a couple of drop down menu choices. ex.
 Paint, Kidpix, Photoshop, Illustrator, Corel Draw, or freehand drawing on a tablet.

 Projects in this category student choose the software program of their choice in creating a digital game.
 Content, design and rules of the interactive game must be original.
 Students are to demonstrate creativity, organization, and interactivity.

 Hardware Modification.
-NOT A CATEGORY FOR 2021
+RETURNS FOR 2022

 This category is for devices engineered and/or modified by students to serve a specific purpose or meet a specific goal.
 The device must be fully functional.
 Some examples are: Arduino, Raspberry Pi and Makey Makey Projects.